 Overview of the OLA Process

-Within the OLA product, diplomates create a practice profile of the subspecialty areas that most closely fit what they do in practice, as they previously did for the ABR’s modular MOC exams.
+Within OLA, diplomates create a practice profile of the subspecialty areas that most closely fit what they do in practice.
 They are provided two question opportunities each week, relevant to their selected practice profile.
-Question opportunities will be available for four weeks to allow maximum diplomate flexibility.
+Question opportunities are available for four weeks to allow maximum diplomate flexibility.

 After opening a question, diplomates are allowed a limited amount of time to answer the question and they learn immediately whether they answered correctly.
-In addition, they receive a brief explanation of the correct answer, as well as a reference.
+In addition, they receive a brief rationale for the correct answer, as well as a reference.

 OLA is designed to have minimal impact on a diplomate’s workday and requires no time away from work or travel expense.
 The potential for retesting areas of weakness provides a further opportunity for diplomates’ self-assessment of their professional growth.